 Application for the Order has been made by Network Rail Infrastructure Limited ("Network Rail").
-The Order would confer powers for the construction, maintenance and operation of works on the Transpennine line between Huddersfield and Westtown (Dewsbury) for the purposes of increasing capacity and improving journey time and performance reliability of railway services on the Transpennine line both between Huddersfield and Westtown (Dewsbury) and between Manchester, Leeds and York.
+The Order would confer powers for the construction, maintenance and operation of works as part of the upgrade to the Transpennine Leeds to Micklefield route ("the project").